ArenKDesai/Aren-s-Notes/botany lec 2_25_2025.md

 3. Termination: The stop codon is reached.
 Polypeptide is released.
 Polypeptide spontaneously folds into 3D protein, and further processing is done into quaternary structures.

 ### Gene Expression
-Gene expression is needed for certain enzymes to germinate, for trees to undergo secondary growth, for leaf cell enzymes
+Gene expression is needed for certain enzymes to germinate, for trees to undergo secondary growth, for leaf cell enzymes to start photosynthesis, for root cells that need enzymes for nu